The parameters that invites corrective action from RBI are:

 Two types of restriction are there

-1. Mandatory ( Restriction on dividend branch expansion, directors compensation)2.
-Discretionary (restrictions on lending and deposit)
+1. Mandatory ( Restriction on dividend branch expansion, directors compensation)

 The salient feature of revised PCA framework for Banks: